sydseter/DevGuide/docs/en/03-requirements/07-skf.md

 ![SKF logo](../../assets/images/logos/skf.png "OWASP SKF"){ align=right width=180 }

-The [Security Knowledge Framework][skf] (SKF) is a system that uses draws on the material in various open source projects to support development teams and security architects in building secure applications.
+The [Security Knowledge Framework][skf] (SKF) is a system that draws on material in various open source projects to a context for development teams and security architects when building secure applications.

-Having been an OWASP flagship project for many years the SKF is now no longer within the OWASP organization;
+Having been an OWASP flagship project for many years the SKF is now no longer an OWASP project;
-and it will continue to be referenced in the OWASP Wayfinder and other OWASP projects because it is a flagship project for any organization.
+it continues to be referenced in the OWASP Wayfinder and other OWASP projects because it is a flagship project for any organization.

 #### What is the Security Knowledge Framework?